PTT Bulletin Board System: Development

 The code for PTT was originally forked from MapleBBS 2.36 that operated the Sun of Beach BBS.
 Many programmers and system administrators contributed to the PTT project, with the goals of making PTT efficient in terms for memory usage and disk access and allowing as many users on the system at a single time as possible.
 The code is licensed under GPL 2.0.

 Open PTT

 Open PTT is a BBS implementation known for its ease of installation, which is why many BBSes directly run Open PTT as their system.
-It can be set up with little manual configuration, and it is well documented.

 Current PTT

 Another fork of the PTT code is known as Current PTT, which is documented at the PttCurrent board.
 This is the version of the code that runs PTT and PTT2, with many additional features.
 It currently supports the FreeBSD and Linux platforms.

 Commenting: commendation and criticism

 PTT implements an article commendation (推文) and criticism (噓文) scheme as its article rating and commenting system, in place since 25 May 2002.
 PTT was the first Chinese-language BBS to implement such a system.
 Under this system, users can evaluate an article by giving it a tuei (推), adding a point, or a hsü (噓), subtracting a point.
 Individual boards can turn off this feature or set a minimum amount of waiting time between comments.